canvas-gamification/canvas-gamification-junit-tests/src/oop/programs_with_multiple_classes/hard/q4/QuestionText.md

 - Methods:
     - A method called `setBooks` which receives an array of `Book` as a parameter and sets the value of **books** to the array.
 This method should be accessible from other classes.
-    - A method called `sellBook` which receives and `int` representing the index of the book to be sold.
-If the book has been purchased twenty years ago or longer, print "No, this book is precious to me."
+    - A method called `sellBook` which receives an `int` representing the index of the book to be sold.
+If the book was purchased twenty years ago or longer, print "No, this book is precious to me."
 Otherwise, set the value of the index to null.